 Marx distinguishes the CVC from the WC yet more.
 The CVC has the

 This sounds almost messianic in its condescension of the WC.
-The ‘line of march’, and the ‘ultimate’ this, that and the other, is metaphysical in timbre.
-This is Hegelianism, or even Kantianism, in the disguise of an economics, history and sociology.
+The "line of march", and the "ultimate" this, that and the other, is very metaphysical in timbre.
+This is Hegelianism in the disguise of an economics, history and sociology.

-Are there any ‘ultimates’ at all in the social sciences?
-Is there even a definite and determinate ‘line of march’ of anything in this sphere?
-It is clear here that although Marx ‘turned Hegel on his head’; he still turned Hegel on his head.
+Are there any ultimates at all in the social sciences?
+Is there even a definite and determinate "line of march" of anything in this sphere?
+It's clear here that although Marx "turned Hegel on his head"; he still turned Hegel on his head.

 All this disregards the former problem of the CVC being a different class than the WC.
-By Marxist self-referential logic, that too cannot but help make the CVC get the ‘line of march’, the ‘conditions’ and the ‘ultimate’ general results of the proletarian movement’ wrong in some large or small ways.
+By Marxist self-referential logic, that too can't but help make the CVC get the line of march, the conditions and the ultimate general results of the proletarian movement wrong in some large or small ways.
 And even if the CVC got things right about all these things, would it have got them right automatically for the benefit of the WC?

-That therefore also means that ‘actual relations springing from existing class struggle’ also determine the ideology, or ‘technical terms’, of the CVC itself and therefore differentiate it from the WC.
-If different socio-economic and class conditions determine ideology, and the CVC is essentially part of the Capitalist Class (even if it sees itself as the ‘vanguard’ or ‘consciousness’ of the WC), then such things will by definition make the ideologies of the CVC different from those of the WC.
+That therefore also means that "actual relations springing from existing class struggle" also determine the ideology of the CVC itself and therefore differentiate it from the WC.
+If different socioeconomic and class conditions determine ideology, and the CVC is essentially part of the capitalist class (even if it sees itself as the vanguard or "consciousness" of the WC), then such things will by definition make the ideologies of the CVC different from those of the WC.

 But why stop there?
-If we can effortlessly move from the Working Class to the SWP and then to the Central Committee of the SWP, why not go one step further and end up with the leader or fuehrer of the SWP?
+If we can effortlessly move from the working class to the SWP and then to the Central Committee of the SWP, then why not go one step further and end up with the leader (or fuehrer) of the SWP?
 Thus:

-the Working Class – Socialist Workers Party – Central Committee (of the SWP) – leader (of the Central Committee)
+the working class – Socialist Workers Party – the Central Committee (of the SWP) – the leader (of the Central Committee)

-And that is exactly what happened with Lenin and then Stalin.
-Perhaps the ‘collectivity’ of the Central Committee of the SWP today is merely for display.
+And that's exactly what happened with Lenin and then Stalin.
+Perhaps the "collectivity" of the Central Committee of the SWP today is merely for display.
 For all anyone knows on the outside, it may have its own Lenin or Stalin.

-Marx again stresses the CVC leading from the front, and leading at the front, when he says that the Communists ‘bring to the front as the leading question in each case the property question…’ (434)
+Marx again stresses the CVC leading from the front when he says that the communists "bring to the front as the leading question in each case the property question" (434).

-Marx himself says that the ‘bourgeoisie’ at some stages ‘educate’ the proletariat.
-Of course he does not see his comments as being equally applicable to the CVC itself, even though it too is ‘bourgeois’.
-He says of the non-Communist bourgeoisie that it
+Marx himself says that the "bourgeoisie" at some stages "educate" the proletariat.
+Of course he doesn't see his comments as being equally applicable to the CVC itself; even though it too is bourgeoisie.
+He says of the non-communist bourgeoisie that it

-This distinction between the Communist middle class and the non-Communist middle class it neatly encapsulated, by Communists, by the term ‘bourgeoisie’ or ‘bourgeois’.
+This distinction between the communist middle class and the non-communist middle class it neatly encapsulated by the term "bourgeoisie" or "bourgeois".
 That is,

-If a member of the SWP today earns, say, £150,000 a year, or even if he owns shares, etc., and if he is still nonetheless a Trotskyist or a member of the SWP, then he quite simply isn't bourgeois – though he may admit to being ‘middle class’.
+If a communist or Trotskyist today earns £150,000 a year (or even if he owns shares, etc.) and if he's nonetheless a Trotskyist or a communist, then he quite simply isn't bourgeois – though he may admit to being middle class.

-But today even that is not likely.
-SWP members who are professors, lecturers, journalists, professionals, etc. count themselves as ‘workers’ and therefore members of the working class!
-No matter how much they earn, and how different their lifestyles are from the working class, they will still class themselves as ‘workers’, and therefore also non-bourgeois, because of their revolutionary political affiliations.
-Thus a self-employed man on less than £20,000 a year, and who also supports the Conservative Party, will be more ‘bourgeois’ (to the SWP) than a SWP-supporting professor (on £50,000 a year) simply because of his non-revolutionary political affiliations.
+But today even that's not likely.
+Trotskyists and communists who are professors, lecturers, journalists, professionals, etc. count themselves as "workers" and therefore members of the working class!
+No matter how much they earn, and how different their lifestyles are from the working class, they'll still class themselves as workers because of their revolutionary political affiliations.
+Thus a self-employed man on less than £20,000 a year, and who also supports the Conservative Party, will be more bourgeois (to a communist or Trotskyist) than a communism-supporting professor (on £75,000 a year) simply because of his non-revolutionary political affiliations.